acholtz06/8-Week-SQL-Challenge/Case Study #3 - Foodie Fi/Solution.md

 | ------------------- | ------------------------- |
 | 92                  | 9                         |

+Steps:
+- CTE #1
+    - Filtered out any plans from the subscriptions table that weren't either trial or churn
+- CTE #2
+    - Selected the customer_id and counted the plan_ids
+    - Grouped by the customer_id
+    - Filtered for only customers that had a count of 2, meaning that they had both a trial plan and churn
+- CTE #3
+    - Joined the plans and counts CTEs on customer_id
+    - Selected the customer_id, plan_id, and start_date
+    - The results of this CTE showed each customer, their trial start date, and their churn date
+- CTE #4
+    - Selected everything from the previous CTE
+    - Used the LAG function to create a new column that diplayed the dates in the previous column by 1, and with 7 days added.
+What this did is showed when the free trial ended, and put that date in the same record as the actual churn date
+- CTE #5
+    - Here is where I could look at each record and see if the end date of the free trial matched the churn date.
+Any dates that matched meant that the customer churned immediately after their free trial
+    - I counted the customer_ids
+    - Filtered for only ids where the start_date = churn_date
+- Final Query
+    - Selected the number of customers who churned right after the trial
+    - Cast the number of customers who churned after the trial as numeric and divided that number by 1000.
+I used 1000 becuase I know that to be the total number of customers based on previous queries
+    - Multiplied that number by 100 to show the percentage
+    - Rounded to the nearest whole number

+Insights:
+- 92 customers cancelled their subscriptions immediately after their free trial period
+- That comes to 9% of total customers

 ---
 #### 6. What is the number and percentage of customer plans after their initial free trial?